-SUVs are back in style: thank – or blame – the Boomers and Gen X
+SUVs are in style: thank – or blame – Boomers and Gen X

-SUVs and crossover CUVs – those SUV-lite cuties built on car platforms – staged a resurgence in 2014, to the surprise of some auto industry analysts.
+To the surprise of some auto industry analysts, SUVs and crossover CUVs – SUV-lite cuties built on car platforms – staged a resurgence in 2014.

 The data also shows, while light truck sales increased in all segments, the biggest and the swankiest SUVs jumped by the widest margins of all; 12.4% and 14.2% respectively.

-But CUVs are clearly the darlings of the auto industry.
-At close to four million units in 2014, they have become the station wagon of the 21st century.
+But CUVs are the new auto industry darlings.
+At close to four million units in 2014, they have become the 21st century station wagon.
 Are woodgrain and Vista Cruiser skylights next?
 Bring it on.

 Naturally, the usual suspects are behind the light truck trend: Boomers.
-Study after study shows that over half of U.S. new vehicles are bought by Americans aged 50 and up; over two-thirds when late 40-something Gen Xers are included.
+Study after study shows that over half of U.S. new vehicles are bought by Americans aged 50-plus; over two-thirds including Gen Xers 45-49.

-So, with gas prices in the 1970 zone, it’s to be expected that older Americans would revert to type.
+But with gas prices in the 1970 zone (adjusted for inflation), it’s to be expected that older Americans would revert to type.

 Boomers and SUVs: imprinting is not just for baby geese

-Before blaming the Boomers for the SUV revival, remember it’s not really our fault: we were imprinted decades ago by the call of wild and rugged places where only the bold dare go: mountains … deserts … Grateful Dead concerts.
+Before blaming the Boomers for the SUV revival, remember it’s not our fault: we were imprinted decades ago by the call of wild, where only the bold dare go: mountains, deserts, Grateful Dead concerts.

 The breakthrough theory of imprinting was the brainchild of behaviorist Dr. Konrad Lorenz.
 He discovered that at critical points in the development of young birds, lifelong perceptions can be embedded, or imprinted.